 - Does your organization use BI visualization tools to create reports or analyze the data?
-MongoDB integrates with most of the major BI reporting tools including Tableau, QlikView, Microstrategy, TIBCO and others via MongoDB BI Connector.
-MongoDB also has a native BI reporting tool called MongoDB Charts which provides the fastest way to visualize your data in MongoDB without needing any third-party products.
+MongoDB integrates with most of the major BI reporting tools including Tableau, QlikView, Microstrategy, TIBCO, and others via the MongoDB BI Connector.
+MongoDB also has a native BI reporting tool called MongoDB Charts, which provides the fastest way to visualize your data in MongoDB without needing any third-party products.

 As with write volumes, reads can be scaled with auto-sharding.
 You can also distribute read load across secondary replicas in your replica set.

 - What is the data retention policy?
 Can data be deleted or archived?
 If so, at what age?

 - If archived, for how long and how accessible should the archive be?
 Does archive data need to be live or can it be restored from a backup?
 There are various strategies to remove and archive data in MongoDB.
 Some of these strategies include using TTL indexes, Queryable Backups, zoned sharding (allowing you to create a tiered storage pattern), or simply creating an architecture where you just drop the collection of data when no longer needed.